skalldri/rp2040-test/README.md

 # DEV LOG

+## 11/28/22
+- The next bug: incorrect idle thread re-queueing on secondary core
+- Getting an assert caused by the idle thread getting passed into the re-queuing function
+- Happens via k_yield
+  - k_yield() -> queue_thread(_current)
+  - k_yield() -> z_swap() -> do_swap() -> z_requeue_current() -> ASSERT()
+  - Maybe a bug in `should_queue_thread()`?
+Comments suggest that it should be `return !IS_ENABLED(CONFIG_SMP) && th != _current;`, instead of `return !IS_ENABLED(CONFIG_SMP) || th != _current;`
+- Why does k_yield do these silly things?
+It `dequeue_thread()` then `queue_thread()` the same thread?
+Maybe this is how yield is implemented, with the intention that it puts the current thread on the back of the runq, so it gets round-robinn'ed

+- DO NOT ALLOW J-LINK TO USE "FLASH BREAKPOINTS"
+  - RPI2040's bootloader will detect invalid CRCs and fail to boot
+  - No way to turn it off until the license expires after a day!

+- Cortex-Debug has bugs that delete all the watchpoints from J-Link unless a breakpoint (any breakpoint) is also enabled in the code

+## 11/27/22
+- With the primary core crash out of the way, lets get back to SMP
+- Secondary core crashing during initialization
+- Problem turns out to be related to stack management
+  - ARM cores boot using the machine-mode stack pointer (MSP)
+  - Zephyr uses the PSP for all user-mode / thread activity, and the MSP for all ISR work (including some syscalls)
+  - Zephyr gets messed up if we don't use the PSP for thread activity
+  - When ARM32 takes an interrupt, it remembers which stack was in use before the interrupt occurred (PSP, MSP) and stores a different value in the LR for returning from the ISR.
+If it was MSP, it stores 0xFFFFFFF9.
+If it was PSP, it stores 0xFFFFFFFD.
+When we return from an ISR, this value determines which SP gets used in the code coming back out of the ISR.
+We need this to be the PSP.
+  - The context switching code for ARM32 doesn't do anything special: it assumes that whatever mode we enter the ISR from, we want to return to (unless we enable EXEC_RETURN capture)
+  - In the ARM32 startup code for a single core, we set the PSP == the initial value of the MSP, then it switches the processor to using PSP for all startup code.
+During the initial context switch, we enter the ISR from PSP mode, so we get placed back into PSP mode after the initial context switch.
+This is how the initial context switch enters the correct stack mode.
+  - This also allows us to use the MSP stack for all our boot code / logic, and then reclaim and re-use that stack later for all ISRs.
+Because MSP is still at it's original power-on value, the first interrupt we take will erase the boot code's stack.
+- Secondary core wasn't using PSP before calling the first context switch, which leads to big corruption.
+- Secondary core is also using dummy_thread based initialization, which doesn't work with ARM32 yet.
+  - Writing non-dummy_thread based startup code for SMP is a lot of work.
+Easier to make ARM32 support dummy_thread
+  - Turns out to not be too hard: just add a special case in the context switching code for "switched_from" == NULL.
+Then when we detect that we're switching from the dummy_thread to a real thread during startup, set switched_from == NULL.
+- Initially tried to get the dummy_thread to initialize correctly, and actually perform a one-time context switch into the dummy thread.
+This is fools errand though, because the dummy_thread is allocated on the MSP / ISR stack.
+We trash this stack during the initial context switch, so the dummy_thread cannot be trusted.
+It's better to set "switched_from" to be NULL in a known-safe thread.
+- Was able to get a thread to run on the secondary core!
+But now we're crashing again.

 ## 11/26/22
 - Finally solved it!
 - The problem was that the scheduler was "changing its mind" about what thread it wanted to run next in the ISR handler